 Generally, whitening is successful in at least 90 percent of patients, though it may not be an option for everyone.
 Consider Tooth Whitening if your teeth are darkened from age, beverages or smoking.
 If you have very sensitive teeth, periodontal disease, or teeth with worn enamel, whitening may be discouraged until these other problems are resolved.

-First, an examination will determine whether you are a candidate for Tooth Whitening and what type of whitening system will provide the best results for your teeth.
+First, an examination will determine whether you are a candidate for Tooth Whitening and if our at-home whitening system will provide the cosmetic results you want.